-This is especially true when a person’s drinking starts affecting the other parts of their life.
-Even if their academic and professional performance suffers, even if they lose interest in activities or hobbies, or even if their relationships deteriorate because of their overuse of alcohol, they are unwilling or unable to stop drinking to reverse the slide.
-This is one of the clearest signs of alcohol abuse.
+This is particularly true when an individual’s drinking begins to have an effect on their other aspects of life.
+Even if their professional and academic performance suffers, if they lack interest in sports or interests, or if their relationships suffer as a result of their excessive alcohol consumption, they refuse or are unable to avoid drinking in order to halt the downward spiral.
+This is one of the apparent symptoms of abusing alcohol.

-In 2012, almost 25 percent of American adults reported to the Substance Abuse and Mental Health Services Administration that they went binge drinking in the previous month.
-While this is dangerous – five consecutive drinks or more for men, four consecutive drinks or more for women – it’s a sign of a culture that does not fully appreciate the dangers of flirting with an alcohol abuse problem.
+In 2012, almost a quarter of all adults in the United States registered binge drinking in the previous month to the Substance Abuse and Mental Health Services Administration.
+Although this is risky – five drinks in a row for men, four drinks in a row for women – it is indicative of a society that does not fully understand the risks of flirting with someone who has an alcohol problem.

 And if things get grim, therapy will help you get back on track.
 Bringing your loved one to admit he or she has a problem with alcohol, as with other diseases of addiction, is the first move.
 Support is available via therapy and 12-Step rehabilitation services until he discovers his drinking is out of control.
 An intervention may be necessary to help a loved one understand the harm he is causing to himself and others.
 A professional interventionist will assist you and your family in planning an effective intervention and locating care for your addicted family member.
 Your loved one will learn to live a life free of alcohol’s influence through person and community counselling, family therapy, and other therapeutic recovery options.